Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 2. _Email_: I typically respond to emails within 24hrs during the work week and on Mon morning for emails that arrive over the weekend.
 If you have not heard a response by this time, then I may not have received your email, so please re-send.
 3. _Office Hours_: Please email me if you wish to meet individually and we will schedule a time to meet in Zoom.

-### Overview
-How to process, analyze, and interpret environmental data for climate and related disciplines.
-Familiarizes students with software commonly used in atmospheric research and with techniques for working with large quantities of data.
-Examines mathematical tools for characterizing global physical data sets which vary in time and space, and applies the tools to observations and numerical model output.

-_At the end of this course,learners will be able to:_
-* Work comfortably from the Unix command line
-* Read a variety of climate data formats and make maps of the data
-* Handle large simulation and re-forecast datasets
-* Perform basic set of statistical analyses on climate datasets, including:
-   * climatologies and anomalies
-   * monthly and seasonal means and variances
-   * correlation and autocorrelation,
-   * regressions between a climate index and global fields
-   * composites
-   * climate patterns calculated via EOFs
-* Calculate statistical significance (i.e. t-test, f-test) and graph maps with a mask/stippling.
-* Write codes in Python and use Jupyter notebooks
-* Utilize good programming practices
-* Debug, problem solve, and simplify problems
-* Make publication/public quality plots
-* Develop and maintain their own Github repository of climate data analysis tools and codes from this course

 ### Class Attendance

 This is a synchronous, online course which means that it meets regularly online at a specified day and time.
 It is in your best interest to attend class during the scheduled class time.